ArturMoczulski/mtg-polish-resilience/README.md

 ## Author

-The deck, art and assembly by Artur Moczulski.
+The deck, art generation and assembly by Artur Moczulski using ChatGPT, Stable Diffusion and MTG Card Smith.